 Is Coop Maintenance Tax Deductible?

 Maintenance consists of the HOA fees to coop and a portion of Real Estate Tax.
 Have your real estate attorney confirm the % of the maintenance that is allocated to taxes, as this is a portion that you’ll be able to deduct on your income tax return together with any building assessment.
-The special assessment is tax-deductible if it was for maintenance and repairs.
+The special assessment is tax-deductible if it is for maintenance and repairs.

-What Is A Condop?
+What Is a Condop?

-You may come across the coops with relaxed rules that do not have a Coop Board approval process and instead have a waiver of the right of first refusal similar to condo requirements.
+You may come across coops with relaxed rules that do not have a Coop Board approval process and instead have a waiver of the right of first refusal similar to condo requirements.

-What To Expect At The Coop Board Interview?
+What to Expect at the Coop Board Interview

-Can a Co-Op Board Evict a Shareholder
+Can a Co-op Board Evict a Shareholder?

 A landmark court case has opened the door for the removal of disruptive shareholders from co-ops.
 This groundbreaking ruling empowers co-op boards to address abusive neighbors, setting them apart from condos that face limitations in dealing with problematic residents.
 Many co-op proprietary leases contain provisions that enable eviction in response to objectionable behavior, either through a board or shareholder vote.